Yum says equipped to navigate China's "ups and downs"

 (Reuters) - Yum Brands Inc (YUM.N) expects to continue delivering consistent performance in China - its biggest market for sales and operating profit - despite economic uncertainty there, the restaurant company's chief executive said on Wednesday.

-Shares in the parent of the KFC, Taco Bell and Pizza Hut chains jumped 8 percent after the company raised its full-year profit forecast due to better-than-expected third-quarter earnings that were driven by solid results from China and the United States.
+Shares in the parent of the KFC, Taco Bell and Pizza Hut chains jumped nearly 10 percent the morning after the company raised its full-year profit forecast due to better-than-expected third-quarter earnings that were driven by solid results from China and the United States.

 Louisville, Kentucky-based Yum is the biggest Western restaurant operator in China, with more than 4,000 KFC shops and almost 740 Pizza Hut restaurants.
 Yum's stock is widely viewed as a way for U.S. investors to bet on what is still the world's fastest-growing major economy.